pboyer/flood/README.md

 flood uses [require.js](http://requirejs.org/) to manage dependencies between JavaScript files and [backbone.js](http://backbonejs.org/) to stick it all together.

-flood also has a server.
-This provoides
+flood also has a server written in node.js that handles user authentication and model synchronization.

 ####Installing dependencies for the app